gabrielmoura33/nubank-clone/README.md

 My Nubank interface clone, using React Native + Expo. 🧑🏾‍💻

 That's my interface clone of the nubank app.
-On this clone i've experienced for the first time the **Animated API**.
+On that one i've experienced for the first time the **Animated API**.
 The Animated Api it's designed to increase the user experience at mobile aplications, it creates an imersive sensation, through the native elements of each platform.

 ## Getting started.